v

 Peripheral smear reporting

-The peripheral smear is the initial step in classifying Anemias and diagnosing more than 80 percent of hematological diseases.
+The peripheral smear is the initial step in classifying anemias and diagnosing more than 80% of hematological diseases.
 Several methodologies, such as Bayes classifiers, K-nearest neighbors, multilayer perceptrons, and multiclass SVMs, have been used for the classification of leukocytes.
-A public dataset of cell images of 17,000 individuals was used to train the model.
-Public datasets can develop integrated medical laboratory systems in routine clinical laboratories, bypassing some drawbacks of commercially available testing reagents, such as high costs and low sensitivity.
-Another recent study reported high accuracies in different types of white blood cells and myoblasts classes in acute myeloid leukemia with sensitivity and precision above 90% based on a convolutional neural network (CNN).
-After classifying White blood cells, CNNs proved helpful in morphologically classifying red blood cells.
-The use of CNNs can offer variable accuracy and limited specificity of commercial analyzers for example CellaVision used for red blood cell classification, without the necessity of reclassification using manual operators.48
+A public dataset of cell images from 17,000 individuals was used to train the model.
+Public datasets can support the development of integrated medical laboratory systems in routine clinical laboratories, bypassing some drawbacks of commercially available testing reagents, such as high costs and low sensitivity.
+Another recent study reported high accuracies in different types of white blood cells and myoblast classes in acute myeloid leukemia, with sensitivity and precision above 90% based on a convolutional neural network (CNN).
+After classifying white blood cells, CNNs proved helpful in morphologically classifying red blood cells.
+The use of CNNs can offer variable accuracy and limited specificity compared to commercial analyzers, such as CellaVision used for red blood cell classification, without the necessity of reclassification by manual operators.47

-The gold standard for the laboratory diagnosis of malaria is a microscopic examination of thick and thin stained blood films.
-Highly trained professionals are required for the microscopic quantification of parasites present in blood and their different stages of life cycle.
+The gold standard for the laboratory diagnosis of malaria is the microscopic examination of thick and thin stained blood films.
+Highly trained professionals are required for the microscopic quantification of parasites present in the blood and their different stages of life cycle.
 It is a time-consuming and laborious procedure.
-Several ML approaches have been reported to distinguish different parasite stages or species and quantify parasitemia.
+Several ML approaches have been reported to distinguish different parasite stages or species and to quantify parasitemia.
 These systems were primarily developed to differentiate infected and non-infected erythrocytes.
-However, a framework with an accuracy of 97.7% was developed by Molina et al., based on the SVM and linear discriminant analysis, which differentiated red blood cells infected with malaria from other non-infected normal cells such as Pappenheimer bodies, Howell–Jolly bodies, and basophilic stippling.20 In another study, Li et al. presented a cost-effective and compact automated microscopy platform with an ML approach to detect Plasmodium falciparum parasites in stained blood smears.
-The system was efficient enough to screen almost 1.5 million red blood cells per minute for parasitemia quantification with a simulated diagnostic specificity and sensitivity of over 90%.21 The study showed that logistic regression analysis was found to be the best performing model with 92% accuracy for predicting solely Plasmodium infections and 85% in prediction of mixed infections of Plasmodium falciparum and Plasmodium ovale.49
+However, a framework with an accuracy of 97.7% was developed by Molina et al., based on SVM and linear discriminant analysis, which differentiated red blood cells infected with malaria from other non-infected cells, such as Pappenheimer bodies, Howell–Jolly bodies, and basophilic stippling.48 In another study, Poostchi et al. presented a cost-effective and compact automated microscopy platform with an ML approach to detect Plasmodium falciparum parasites in stained blood smears.
+The system was efficient enough to screen almost 1.5 million red blood cells per minute for parasitemia quantification, with a simulated diagnostic specificity and sensitivity of over 90%.
+The study showed that logistic regression analysis was the best-performing model, with 92% accuracy for predicting solely Plasmodium infections and 85% accuracy in predicting mixed infections of Plasmodium falciparum and Plasmodium ovale.49

 Role of ML in molecular diagnostics

 The development of highly advanced and complex high-throughput nucleic acid technologies has increased competency in the field of molecular diagnostics.
 These processes have been enabled by advances in ML.
 Massive multiplexity needs sophisticated approaches in order to identify analytically valid interpretations and results.
-Modern next generation sequencing assays produce high-dimensional, structured datasets that can provide useful prognostic and diagnostic insights.
-Previously, techniques were implemented to check the similarity of sequence and often had low efficacy in predicting clinical impact.
-However, new technologies have been designed for interpretations from functional analysis to clinical impact.
-ML techniques are used to generate interpretation of complicated findings from broad genomic assays, which are available through both clinician-ordered and direct-to-consumer pathways.
+Modern next-generation sequencing assays produce high-dimensional, structured datasets that can provide useful prognostic and diagnostic insights.
+Previously, techniques were implemented to check sequence similarity but often had low efficacy in predicting clinical impact.
+However, new technologies have been designed to interpret findings from functional analysis to clinical impact.
+ML techniques are used to generate interpretations of complicated findings from broad genomic assays, available through both clinician-ordered and direct-to-consumer pathways.
 Molecular diagnostics in laboratory medicine involve probing with nucleic acid sequences and quantifying specific molecules.
 These omics-oriented tests can support studies including metabolomics, microbiomics, epigenomics, transcriptomics, and proteomics.
-These tests often include an ML component in the analysis of raw data produced and processed, often at a large scale.
-However, the ability to combine multiple sets of -omics data (i.e., multiomics) as a new clinical diagnostic area and integrate high-fidelity phenotypic data represents a challenging data-driven direction for molecular diagnostics.50
+These tests often include an ML component in the analysis of raw data, which is frequently processed on a large scale.
+However, the ability to combine multiple sets of -omics data (i.e., multiomics) as a new clinical diagnostic approach and to integrate high-fidelity phenotypic data represents a challenging data-driven direction for molecular diagnostics.50

 Role of ML in the field of immunology and serology